TheCuteOwl/Trap-Stealer/README.md

 ## <a id="features"></a>✨・Features
 ```
-🤖 - Roblox Cookie Information (Username, Robux, Friends and more!)
+🤖 - Website Cookie Information (Username, Money, Friends and more!)
+(Work for Roblox And Tiktok)

 🤔 - Whatsapp Stealer: Steal all whatsapp file on the infected computer